 Feeling sad and anxious is difficult and psychotherapy can help because it gives you a space to feel and think differently.
 Deep sadness can become a normal state for people who can’t see a way forward.
 Low mood can become more frequent and it makes it difficult to be positive, open minded and purposeful.

 Anxiety is often experienced alongside sadness or depression.
-It may seem normal to have many thoughts going round your head but if you have a lot of worry and do things in a rigid or compulsive way it would be normal to want to get rid of the the thoughts and the problematic behaviour.
+It may seem normal to have many thoughts going round your head but if you have a lot of worry and do things in a rigid or compulsive way it is a lot to cope with.

 There are various things you can do working with a psychotherapist to move to being more hopeful and positive.
-A useful psychotherapist will want to understand what you are going through and help you to live your life in a different way.
+A useful psychotherapist will want to understand what you are going through and help you to consider at your pace if you want to live your life in a different way.

 The psychotherapy I offer will include acceptance, understanding and making a plan of treatment.
-I encourage teenagers and many adults to see their problems and solutions as not only to do with them but also to include people who are close to them.
+I encourage people to see their problems (and solutions) as not only to do with them but also to include people who have been or are close to them.